vercel/turborepo/crates/turbopack-tests/README.md

 ```

 The filter supports any substring, and only test names which contain
 that substring will run.
-Eg,

 ## Updating Snapshot

 If you've made a change that requires many snapshot updates, you can
-autmaotcially update all outputs using the `UPDATE` command line env:
+automatically update all outputs using the `UPDATE` command line env:

 ```bash
 UPDATE=1 cargo nextest run -E 'test(snapshot)'